Inappropriate behaviour in my company: what to do?

 What is inappropriate behaviour?

 Inappropriate behaviour is a collective term for all forms of behaviour in which one person does not respect another person’s boundaries.
 In Dutch, we speak of ‘grensoverschrijdend gedrag’, which translates literally as ‘boundary crossing behaviour’.
-Think of bullying, aggression, discrimination, or sexual harassment.
-For example in the form of unwanted touches, hugs, and kisses.
-But also nasty or flirty remarks or racist "jokes".
-Or by sending inappropriate online messages or images.
+The Arbeidsomstandighedenwet or Arbowet (Working Conditions Act) sets out what is inappropriate behaviour.
+Bullying, aggression, discrimination, or sexual harassment.
+Sexual harassment includes all forms of unwanted physical contact such as touches, hugs, and kisses.
+But also sexist or flirty remarks or "jokes".
+This also includes inappropriate online messages or images.
+Inappropriate behaviour can be both conscious and unconscious.
+A joke that was not meant to be hurtful can still hurt.
+A racist "joke" falls under discrimination.

-As an employer, you are legally obliged to provide a safe working environment for your staff.
-This is part of being a good employer.
-This includes topics such as discrimination, sexual harassment, aggression, bullying, and work pressure.
+As an employer, you are legally obliged under the Arbowet to provide a safe working environment for your staff.
+This includes taking measures against discrimination, sexual harassment, aggression, bullying, and work pressure.
 Do you not have a policy to ensure that employees can work pleasantly and safely?
-Then you are violating Article 34 of the Working Conditions Act (Arbeidsomstandighedenwet).
+Then you are violating Article 34 of the Working Conditions Act.
 You risk a fine of up to €90,000.

 PSA Policy

-To ensure that you comply with the legislation, you must draw up a policy for psychosocial work stress: a PSA policy.
-Examples of psychosocial workload are a high workload, but also inappropriate behaviour in the workplace.
-The Social and Economic Council of the Netherlands (Sociaal-Economische Raad, SER) explains how to draw up such a policy (pdf, in Dutch).
+If you employ staff, you must draw up a policy for psychosocial work stress, a PSA policy.
+Examples of psychosocial work stress are a high workload, but also inappropriate behaviour in the workplace.

 Draw up a code of conduct